gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - The `LanguageBasePlugin` no longer applies the full component model.
 - The `@LanguageType` annotation implicitly applies only the `LanguageBasePlugin`.
 - The `@BinaryType` annotation implicitly applies only the `BinaryBasePlugin`.
 - Model properties now follow the JavaBean specification and thus are on par with Groovy.
+This means that:
-  This means that all properties are now addressable with coherent names in the DSL and by model path.
+  - Properties are now addressable with coherent names in the DSL and by model path.
-  Properties with getters like `getcCompiler()` are now allowed and addressable via `cCompiler`.
+  - Properties with getters like `getcCompiler()` are now allowed and addressable via `cCompiler`.
-  Properties with getters like `getCFlags()` are now addressable via `cFlags` instead of the erroneous `CFlags`.
+  - Properties with getters like `getCFlags()` are now addressable via `cFlags` instead of the erroneous `CFlags`.
-  Properties with getters like `getURL()` are now addressable via `URL` instead of the erroneous `uRL`.
+  - Properties with getters like `getURL()` are now addressable via `URL` instead of the erroneous `uRL`.

 ### TestKit indicates compatibility for target Gradle version

 Gradle 2.9 exposes methods through the `GradleRunner` API for providing a target Gradle distribution used to executed the build.
 There are known, functional limitations of TestKit for particular Gradle versions.
 If a certain feature is not supported, TestKit throws an exception.
 Please check the [user guide](userguide/test_kit.html#sub:test-kit-compatibility) for an overview of known TestKit limitations.

 ### File details are read eagerly when creating a `FileVisitDetails`